The Flight of a Six Year Old: Developmental Milestones of a Six Year Old

 The last six and a half years of my life have been sprinkled with joyful experiences next to my little one.
 From sunny walks in the forest to lazy days at home, we’ve kept quite busy connecting, collaborating and creating.
 And as my child begins to tinker with the concept of autonomy my heart both cheers for him yet mourns the little boy that we’re leaving behind.
+The developmental milestones of a six year old took me by surprise.
 I am experiencing the flight of a six year old as my six year old is learning autonomy.

-This developmental stage of learning autonomy comes with many twists and turns and in my opinion is far more difficult to navigate than the terrible 2’s or 3’s.
+This developmental stage of a six year old, when they are learning autonomy, comes with many twists and turns and in my opinion is far more difficult to navigate than the terrible 2’s or 3’s.
 To me, the conniptions of a toddler are black and white.
-The root cause can often be attributed to hunger or being tired, while dealing with the complex emotions of a 6 year old seems far more treacherous, unmapped and at times even manic.
+The root cause can often be attributed to hunger or being tired while dealing with the complex emotions of a 6 year old seems far more treacherous, unmapped and at times even manic.
 While he wants this new found autonomy, he’s also terrified of it.
 He is eager to embrace it, yet tests me constantly to make sure that I know that even though he doesn’t want my help, he still needs me.

 Here are a few ideas on how to nurture autonomy in your little one.

 Allow your child to make choices throughout the day, even if you know that they will likely choose the “hard” or “wrong” way; give them a chance to learn from the process.